 Access.
 From the Icicle Road Junction on the west end of Leavenworth, drive the Icicle River Road 4.25 miles and park in the Snow Creek Trail parking lot (Northwest Forest Pass needed for parking).
 Hike the Snow Creek Trail uphill for 2 miles until the trail is opposite the main wall.
 At one of the earliest opportunities, branch right and scramble down off the main trail into a flat area adjacent to the creek to find the log crossing of Snow Creek.
 On the opposite side of the creek climb, hike up boulders and talus and then find the climber’s trail that ascends roughly 500 vertical feet to the base of the wall.

 Map: See our map below to find different crags in the lower Icicle Canyon.

 Gear: 60-meter rope.
 A rack with gear to 3.5″ inches will cover all these routes except Hyperspace which should include a few extra larger pieces in the 4-inch range.

-Descent: Most climbers walk-off the routes by trending climber’s left at the top and following gulley systems dropping to the south or southwest.
+Descent: Most climbers walk-off the routes by trending climber’s left at the top and following gully systems dropping to the south or southwest.
 This is a moderately long and tricky descent with loose scree and some exposed, third-class scrambling.
 If you’re unfamiliar with the descent, leave yourself a minimum of an hour to get down.
 Bring a headlamp if you’ll be cutting the available light close – it’s not a descent you want to tackle by Braille.
-Occassionally people rappel the Shield.
+Occasionally people rappel the Shield.
 With 60-meter ropes, three double-rope raps get you down the Shield to Two-Tree Ledge.
 Then scramble over to the regular start of Outer Space, and rap a stretchy 59 meters to a point where some mandatory fourth-class downclimbing gets you to the bottom of the wall.